 With the further scaling of Agile in organizations, the dependencies between groups become more complicated.
 The following are ways Scrum Masters excel:

-This particular type of moderation is crucial to organizations embracing SAFe, LeSS or Nexus frameworks.
+This particular type of moderation is crucial to organizations embracing SAFe, LeSS, or Nexus frameworks.

 The best Scrum Masters understand that Agile is not only a process framework; it encompasses a set of sound technical practices.
 They advocate for the following: